hydradatabase/docs/guides/Postgres Query Optimization + Diagnostic Tooling.md

  &nbsp;&nbsp; ![](/.gitbook/assets/images/Picture7.png)
  ### WHERE Clause
  To optimize the WHERE Clause, we can use OR instead of IN when there is no index on the filtering column.
 The IN statement matches a column value to a list of values, and technically, it should execute faster than OR.
-However, in some cases, using OR instead of IN may not improve performance significantly, but it is a way to test if the query runs faster. <br><br>
+However, in some cases, using OR instead of IN may not improve performance significantly, but it is a way to test if the query can possibly run faster. <br><br>
  &nbsp;&nbsp;   ![](/.gitbook/assets/images/Picture8.png)
  <br>